 This one of a kind website allows anyone to learn how to make their own reeds with one hour of instructional videos and over 30 descriptive blog posts with supplementary pictures and diagrams.
 Check it out these free articles you are struggling with your own reed making!

-Oboist Tim Feil has a multifaceted career that includes performance, research, music education, various arts administration duties, and reed making - often all on a daily basis.
-Currently, he is a performer of chamber and orchestral music, the sole proprietor of a reed business, and works at Yale University's Collection of Musical Instruments.
+Oboist Tim Feil has a multifaceted career that includes performance, research, music education, various arts administration duties, and reed making.
+Currently, he frequently performs chamber and orchestral music, sells oboe and english horn reeds online, and works at the Yale Collection of Musical Instruments.

-A few performance highlights from this concert season include performances with the Orchestra of St. Luke's in J.S.
-Bach's Brandenburg Concerto #1 and the New Haven Chamber Orchestra in W.A.
-Mozart's Oboe Concerto.
-He also has an upcoming performance with the New York Chamber Soloists.
+Performance highlights from this past season included concerts with the Orchestra of St. Luke's at Zankel Hall, the New York Chamber Soloists at Rockefeller University, and a performance of W.A.
+Mozart's Oboe Concerto with the New Haven Chamber Orchestra.
 Visit the performance page to hear more recordings from live concerts and the reeds and teaching page to learn more about taking lessons.